 HEAT, CORROSION AND OTHER POTENTIAL THREATS

-If materials are chosen improperly, bottom hole temperatures (BHT) escalating to 400°F can pose an immediate threat to the integrity of seal materials, making the application susceptible to failure.
-Aggressive chemical environments such as hydrogen sulfide, paraffin inhibitors, acids and bromides accelerate corrosion of critical components.
+If materials are chosen improperly, bottom-hole temperatures (BHT) escalating to 400°F can pose an immediate threat to the integrity of seal materials, making the application susceptible to failure.
+Aggressive chemical environments such as hydrogen sulfide, paraffin inhibitors, acids, and bromides accelerate critical component corrosion.
 High levels of CO2, methane, or other compressible fluids create rapid gas decompression (RGD), one of the leading causes of seal failure.

 Our custom compounds are created from different polymers – each designed to specifically address customer requirements.
 Polymers commonly used include:

 PPS (Ryton®), Forton